denisbalazic/protected-react-router/README.md

 Authentication and authorization access control layer for react-router.
 Goal of this package is to add protection for routes that need authentication and authorization while keeping clear organization and structure that react-router provides, nested routes included.

+# <span style="color:red">In progress</span>
-That said, this is project in early stages of formation and should be used for development purposes only.
+That said, this is project in early stages of formation and is not working properly yet.
+It should be used for development purposes only.
+Help needed :)

 # Usage
 After installing **protected-react-router** you should import it in your router file/module